jpn--/python-for-transportation-modeling/course-content/starting/quickstart.rst

         conda env create camsys/tt

+    If you had previously installed this "tt" environment and you want to update to the latest version, replace "create" with "update", but otherwise the process is the same.

 3. Open "Anaconda Prompt" (Windows) or the Terminal (Linux/MacOS) and enter these two commands to start up *Jupyter Notebook*: